PKelly429/PKelly429.github.io/docs/RTS Prototype/Fog of War - Vision Calculations.md

 The job outputs a flattened 2d array with the number of units in a given cell.

+If possible we would like our jobs to be run in parallel, using IJobParallel rather than IJob.
+In this case, because each execution of the job wants to write to the output array in an undetermined order (i.e. units[0] does not exclusively write to unitsWithVisionInCell[0]), we cannot ensure thread safety and have to use a single job.

 ```c#
 public struct UnitVision
 {